 • 5GB free storage

-The camera roll on your device only backups to Microsoft OneDrive - it does not sync photos both ways.
-That means you can delete backed up photos and videos from your device, and the copies in OneDrive won't be affected.
+The camera roll on your device only backs up to Microsoft OneDrive – it does not sync photos both ways.
+That means you can delete backed-up photos and videos from your device, and the copies in OneDrive won't be affected.

 Microsoft recommends selecting Backup only when charging in Settings to help preserve your battery when downloading.